 The Projects and Construction Review: Switzerland

-Supported by low interest rates and immigration, construction activity in Switzerland remains at a high level; this applies to both residential and commercial building sectors.
-In particular the number of major construction projects has increased steadily in recent years.
+Supported by low interest rates and immigration, construction activity in Switzerland remains at a high level; this applies to both the residential and commercial building sectors.
+In particular, the number of major construction projects has increased steadily in recent years.
 As regards public sector investments, transport-related projects are the growth drivers.
 It is expected that population growth and rising mobility will maintain the high level of demand for infrastructure and transport-related construction and will pose financing problems for the public sector.

 The year in review

 The year 2020 in Switzerland – like everywhere else in the world – was strongly influenced by the covid-19 pandemic.
 In Switzerland, the construction sector was able to operate virtually without interruption by implementing appropriate protection concepts.
 However, the resulting difficult construction site management and delivery difficulties led to numerous delays.

 Documents and transactional structures

 Transactional structures of project financing commonly follow international standards.
 Typically, the infrastructure is built and operated by a project company.
 The project company is established in the form of a special purpose vehicle (SPV).
 In relation to the legal form of the SPV, a Swiss company (Aktiengesellschaft) is the preferred option; however, a Swiss company with limited liability (GmbH) is also viable.
 If a foreign SPV is used, the SPV is usually domiciled in a country that has entered into a double taxation treaty with Switzerland to avoid withholding tax and to facilitate an exit by means of a share deal.